The Fairfield Association is a registered charity, with the following object:

 The preservation, enhancement and maintenance of public areas and amenities in the City of Lancaster, in particular the Fairfield area, for the benefit of the public.

-If you are interested in learning more about the history of the Association, please visit the ‘Our History‘ page, which includes an article tracing its development that was published in the local history journal Contrebis (Volume 35 pp. 70-78) in 2017.
+If you are interested in learning more about the history of the Association, please visit the main history page.
+There is also an in-depth article tracing its development in the local history journal Contrebis (Volume 35 pp. 70-78) in 2017.